MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 * OS:
   * Ubuntu 14.04, 16.04, 18.04 and 20.04
-  * RHEL 7.2 or higher
+  * RHEL 7.2 - 8.
+Customers using RHEL 8 and higher must use [Podman](discovery-docker-podman.md) for automatic log collection.
   * CentOS 7.2 or higher

 * Disk space: 250 GB